AlfonsoFilho/match-toy/README.md

 myFunc(3); // === '3 is odd'

 ```
 In this case, the pattern is exactly the same.
 But since there is guard defining a condition, `myFunc` returns different values.
+The guard function will receive the matched values, just like the `case()` callbacks.

 Only one guard per pattern is allowed:
 ```javascript